The WWF is run at a local level by the following offices...

 At the heart of a thriving Pacific region is a sustainably managed blue economy.
 Without one in place, Fiji, Papua New Guinea and Solomon Islands face further vulnerability from climate shocks, poverty, lack of income and other connected devastating impacts.

-Across generations, Pacific peoples have determined time-tested and context-specific strategies to ensure that resources can recover and thrive in orer to fuel their blue economy.
-But growing pressure from offshore fisheries, illegal, unreported and unregulated fishing, climate-induced shocks and other threats are threatening the very balance of what has fueld lives in the Pacific for millenia.
+Across generations, Pacific peoples have determined time-tested and context-specific strategies to ensure that resources can recover and thrive in order to fuel their blue economy.
+But growing pressure from offshore fisheries, illegal, unreported and unregulated fishing, climate-induced shocks and other threats are jeopardizing the very balance of what has fueld lives in the Pacific for millenia.

 But by pouring back into the blue economy through community-led, sustainable approaches to recover precious marine resources, it's not too late to turn the tide.